Merenylmz/blog-api/README.md

 1. We type the command “composer install” to download the packages and dependencies of our project (composer must be installed.)
 2. We need to copy the .env.example file in our project to the .env file, for this we run the “copy .env.example .env” command (the .env file is created by itself.)
 3. We enter our own, working e-mail address and host in the mail section in the “.env” file.
+4. We create a new user, for this we use the command “php artisan make:filament-user” and enter our information
+5. To give the user the admin role, we run the “php artisan shield:install” command

 This is how we can clone the project.